House of Balloons

-House of Balloons is the debut mixtape by Canadian singer the Weeknd.
+House of Balloons is the debut mixtape by the Canadian singer-songwriter the Weeknd.
 It was released on March 21, 2011, by the artist's own record label XO.
-The mixtape was released for free on the Weeknd's website and was the subject of increased media discussion upon the use of its songs on television, as well as the relative anonymity of the singer-songwriter.
-House of Balloons was entirely recorded in Toronto, with production handled primarily by the Weeknd, Doc McKinney, Illangelo, and Cirkut; the Weeknd would later collaborate with McKinney and Illangelo on several future releases.
+The mixtape was released for free on the Weeknd's website and was the subject of increased media discussion upon the use of its songs on television, as well as the then-anonymous identity of the individual behind the Weeknd.
+House of Balloons was entirely recorded in Toronto, with production handled primarily by the Weeknd, Doc McKinney, and Illangelo, alongside additional contributions from Cirkut, Jeremy Rose and Rainer.
 Its title is derived from the nickname the singer gave to his former home in Parkdale, Toronto.

 The mixtape received widespread acclaim, with critics praising its dark aesthetic, production, and lyrical content.
-It is widely regarded as a major influence on both contemporary and alternative R&B. House of Balloons also contains elements of soul, trip hop, indie rock, dream pop, and electronic music.
+It is widely regarded as a major influence on contemporary R&B music, being credited for pioneering alternative R&B. Musically, House of Balloons mixes R&B with elements of rock, electro, and hip-hop.
 Lyrically, the mixtape explores the Weeknd's drug use and experiences with love, heartbreak, and promiscuity.

 House of Balloons was commercially released as part of the compilation album Trilogy (2012) and included the singles "Wicked Games" and "Twenty Eight", the latter of which is a bonus track.
 On its tenth anniversary, the original mixtape was released in digital formats, and included samples which failed to gain copyright clearance on Trilogy.
 The reissue was accompanied by a limited edition line of merchandise designed by architect Daniel Arsham.